WHAT IS OT FOR KIDS?

 OT FOR KIDS

 Paediatric Occupational Therapy helps children with diverse needs develop the skills they require to perform the purposeful activities that make up everyday life.
-It can help improve children's motor, cognitive, sensory processing, communication, and play skills.
 Paediatric Occupational Therapists focus on enabling children to participate in childhood occupations such as self-care, education, play and leisure.

 Areas of occupation for children may include:

-Education: participation and productivity in school/ home learning e.g. listening to and following instructions, task completion, organising oneself and belongings, following school routines, handwriting and tool use.
+Education: participation and productivity in school/ home learning e.g., paying attention, following instructions, organising oneself/ belongings, task completion, following school routines, handwriting, tool use

-Leisure: identifying interests, skills, opportunities, and leisure activities, e.g. hobbies, sport; planning and participating in leisure activities; obtaining, using, and maintaining equipment and supplies.
+Leisure: identifying interests, skills, opportunities, and leisure activities; participating in leisure activities e.g. recreational activities, sports activities, hobbies and pastimes

 HOW CAN THE KIDS OT HELP?

-Ciara has extensive experience working with children with a range of physical, sensory, social, emotional and learning challenges, and many with diagnoses including (but not limited to):
+Ciara has extensive experience working with children with a range of diverse physical, sensory, social, emotional and learning needs, and many with diagnoses including (but not limited to):

 Attention Deficit Hyperactivity Disorder / Attention Deficit Disorder (ADHD/ADD)